r00k/handbook/benefits/work-leave.md

+This is the policy for the US offices.
+There is an [alternate policy if you are located in Stockholm][stockholm].

 # Work Leave

 Any leave taken for 3 consecutive weeks or under is considered [Paid Time Off][pto-policy].
 Any leave longer than 3 weeks is unpaid leave.